diego-codes/recipes/pastas/fetuccinne-alfredo.md

 8. After incorporating the ingredients for the sauce, add the cooked pasta and toss until the sauce blankets the pasta.

-9. Top with freshly ground black pepper and more grated parmesan.
+9. Top with freshly ground black pepper and more grated Parmesan.
 Enjoy!